rik-brown/Branch-o-Scope/README.md

 The lifespan of each cell will be relative to it's generation number

 The cell could use a concept of 'fertility' but will self-fertilize (binary- or multiple-fission)

+When the cell has split, it still exists (gets drawn) but velocity is zero

+A new cell needs to inherit:
+Position (= current parent position)
+Velocity (heading + magnitude) (heading = a function of parent, magnitude = parent) Starting radius (= current parent radius)
+Starting maturity or branch level